 *We can not guarantee your rollover once registration opens to the public.
 Please do not wait!

 I love everything fall.
 The colors, pumpkins, hot soups, warm sweaters, etc. It was brought to my attention that there was a sweet but neglected loop near the top of Blewett Pass that had larches and loads of autumn color.
 A scouting trip mid-October 2019 to the Swauk Forest Discovery Loop confirmed the above – beautiful color and larches abound but down trees and overgrown bushes everywhere.
 The Cle Elum Ranger Station is excited about the potential of The Golden 6 Hour serving as the steward of the Swauk Forest Discovery Loop for future years.
 Join us for the inaugural year on October 8, 2022!

-Registration will open end of March 8th on Ultrasignup.
-Included in your $85 entry is a mug with an original larch design and a beanie for those runners who run/hike/walk all 6 hours.
-Space is limit to 100 runners and there will be a waitlist if it fills.
+Registration is open on Ultrasignup.
+Included in your $85 entry ($95 after September 12) is a mug with an original larch design and a beanie for those runners who run/hike/walk all 6 hours.
+Space is limit to 75 runners and there will be a waitlist if it fills.

 Results // King & Queen of Loops in the Larches

 We had 77 runners start and 59 beanies handed out!
 Brianna Boley had the overall most loops with 13 coming in just under the wire.
 Bri also won the Territory Run Co. hoodie in the women’s race but Stephanie Wang was hot on her heels for most of the day and finished with a strong 12 loops.
 Wesley Vahsholtz ran the most loops in the men’s race with 11 loops, just two minutes faster than Ryan Libby…yee-haw!

 Results are now posted on Ultrasignup.
 Miles were based on most GPS accounts of the loop being 2.6 miles (hey, I always like to round up!).